lckdairesearch/cash_transfer_labor_supply_model/README.md

 # Dynamic Labor Supply - Guaranteed Income

 This folder directory contains code to generate results for Section 6.3 of Vivalt et al. (2024) https://www.nber.org/papers/w32719
-This Read is the technical note for the model
+This README is the technical note for the labor supply model model
 Author: Leonard Chun Kit Dai